romanz/amodem/doc/DESIGN.md

 ### GPG

-GPG uses much the same approach as SSH, expect in this it relies on [SLIP-0017 : ECDH using deterministic hierarchy][3] for the mapping to an ECDH decryption key and it maps these to the normal GPG child key infrastructure.
+GPG uses much the same approach as SSH, expect in this it relies on [SLIP-0017 : ECDH using deterministic hierarchy][3] for the mapping to an ECDH key and it maps these to the normal GPG child key infrastructure.

+Note: Keepkey does not support en-/de-cryption at this time.

 ### Index